NixOS/nix.dev/source/tutorials/module-system/deep-dive.md

 - `either <this> <that>`, which takes two types as arguments, and allows either of them
 - `enum [ <allowed values> ]`, which takes a list of allowed values, and allows any of them

-In the `let` block, add the following `colorType` option, which can hold strings containing either some given color names or an RGB value add the new compound type:
+In the `let` block, add the following `colorType` option, which can hold strings containing either some given color names or an RGB value, add the new compound type:

 ```{code-block} diff
 :caption: marker.nix